matthew-08/ts_ppt_text/README.md

 # ts_ppt_text

-TypeScript PowerPoint Text is a library which allows for the modification of text entries within PowerPoints.
+TypeScript PowerPoint Text is a library which allows for the modification of text entries within PowerPoint (.pptx, .ppt) files.

 ## Usage Example